Lesnock/pipeflow/README.md

 ## Typescript

 Pipeflow supports typescript.
-So if you wanna be declarative, you can pass the returning types of the callbacks using `parameter types` on the pipe methods:
+So if you wanna be declarative, you can pass the returning types of the callbacks using the `typescript parameter types` on the pipe methods:

 ```typescript
 import { pipe } from 'pipeflow.js'